Journey 2: The Mysterious Island: Future

 In August 2014, Carey Hayes and Chad Hayes were announced to write the script for a third film.
 Brad Peyton and Dwayne Johnson were expected to direct and star in the sequel, respectively.
 It was later stated that there would be two sequels.
-By January 2018 however, Johnson stated despite the financial success of The Mysterious Island, and although a third film titled Journey from the Earth to the Moon was intended, its development had been cancelled due to a lack of immediate interest and troubles in adequately adapting the novel.
+By January 2018 however, Johnson stated despite the financial success of The Mysterious Island, and although a third film titled Journey 3: from the Earth to the Moon (based on the 1865 novel) was intended, its development had been cancelled due to a lack of immediate interest and troubles in adequately adapting the novel.
 Despite this, reports from Hollywood production insiders arose in August 2020, stating that a sequel was once again in development.
 In December 2021, Hiram Garcia confirmed that Warner Bros.
 Pictures wants a sequel film, though Seven Bucks Productions decided to delay development in favor of pursuing other projects.